Is IV Therapy Covered by HSA/FSA in Texas?

 Next Steps

-HSA/FSA eligibility for IV therapy is straightforward when administered by a licensed physician—and Wellness Elite Fitness has built this framework into every membership.
-Whether you're in Friendswood, Clear Lake, League City, Webster, or Pasadena, TX, you can access physician-supervised IV therapy and maximize your pre-tax health dollars.
+HSA/FSA eligibility for IV therapy is most straightforward when the therapy is ordered and documented by a licensed physician.
+Whether you're in Friendswood, Clear Lake, League City, Webster, or Pasadena, TX, you can access physician-supervised IV therapy through Elite Aesthetic MD on-site.
+Confirm eligibility with your plan administrator and obtain proper clinical documentation through Dr. Chaudhari's practice to maximize your pre-tax health dollars.

 Last updated: April 2026.
-This article is for informational purposes and does not constitute medical advice.
+This article is for informational purposes and does not constitute medical advice or tax advice.
 Consult your HSA/FSA plan administrator and a licensed physician before initiating IV therapy.
-Wellness Elite Fitness operates under the medical direction of Dr. Swet Chaudhari, MD, Double Board-Certified.
-All IV therapy is customized and physician-supervised.
+Wellness Elite Fitness is a wellness facility and does not provide, perform, or medically direct IV therapy.
+IV therapy at this location is provided by Elite Aesthetic MD (eliteaestheticmd.net), Dr. Swet Chaudhari, MD's separate, independently licensed medical practice.
+HSA/FSA eligibility depends on your individual plan terms and Elite Aesthetic MD's clinical documentation.

 Start with a complimentary consult.

-Thirty minutes with Dr. Chaudhari or Dana Kantara, mapped to your biomarkers.
+Thirty minutes with Dana Kantara, mapped to your biomarkers.
 No pitch.
 A protocol.
+IV therapy is available on-site via Elite Aesthetic MD (Dr. Chaudhari's independent practice).